dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 |1|Gimbal and Camera control related|
 |2|Flight Control related|

-*The Authorization Level of the N1 Autopilot can be changed by the 'Activation' CMD.
+*Note: The Authorization Level of the N1 Autopilot can be changed by the 'Activation' CMD.
 The init level is set to be 0.*

 **Function Index**
 <table>